 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
+Alternatively, set all the burners of a gas grill to high heat.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
 Remove chicken breasts from brine, pat dry with paper towels, season to taste with salt and pepper, and brush lightly with remaining 2 tablespoons oil.

 Place bacon in between hot and cool sides of grill and cook, turning occasionally, until surface of bacon is bubbling but not yet crisp and browned, about 15 minutes total.